 Location: 39925 Calle Contento, Temecula, CA 92591

 Opening on 25 September, the Peltzer Farm is perfect for families and friends with events for all.
-This farm hosts an event that cant be missed, the opening day with live music, a food truck alley filled with local delicious food and adult beverages to go along.
-For the kids there are a ton of activities like train rides, a petting zoo, gem panning and carnival games.
+This farm hosts an event that can’t be missed, the opening day with live music, and a food truck alley filled with delicious local food and adult beverages to go along.
+For the kids, there are a ton of activities like train rides, a petting zoo, gem panning and carnival games.

 Entry into the event is free but entry into the pumpkin patch is $3 per person with the attractions and rides also being an additional cost.
 If you plan on visiting more often, they now offer a pumpkin pass for $50 for a family of five that lasts all season.
 Peltzer is open weekdays from 11:00 to 20:00 and weekends from 09:00 to 20:00.